AlekaMelese/CIKM-conference/README.md

-# Beyond Hallucination: An Auditable, Explainable Domain-Specific RAG Framework for Faithful Clinical Discharge Summarization
+# Explainable Hybrid PEFT-RAG for Clinical Discharge Summarization with Section-Level Hallucination Auditing

 This repository contains the implementation for **"Explainable Structured Clinical Discharge Summarization: Reducing LLM Hallucination via Hybrid Fine-Tuning and RAG"**, submitted to CIKM 2026.